-Analysis of variance (ANOVA) represents a set of models that can be fit to data, and also a set of methods that can be used to summarize an existing fitted model.
-We shall first consider ANOVA as it applies to classical linear models (the context for which it was originally devised; Fisher, 1925) and then discuss how ANOVA has been extended to generalized linear models and multilevel models.
-Analysis of variance is particularly effective tool for analyzing highly structured experimental data (in agriculture, multiple treatments applied to different batches of animals or crops; in psychology, multi-factorial experiments manipulating several independent experimental conditions and applied to groups of people; industrial experiments in which multiple factors can be altered at different times and in different locations).
+Analysis of variance (ANOVA) represents a set of models that can be fit to data, and also a set of methods for summarize an existing fitted model.
+We first consider ANOVA as it applies to classical linear models (the context for which it was originally devised; Fisher, 1925) and then discuss how ANOVA has been extended to generalized linear models and multilevel models.
+Analysis of variance is particularly effective for analyzing highly structured experimental data (in agriculture, multiple treatments applied to different batches of animals or crops; in psychology, multi-factorial experiments manipulating several independent experimental conditions and applied to groups of people; industrial experiments in which multiple factors can be altered at different times and in different locations).